kubewarden/kubewarden-controller/audit-scanner/README.md

 The Audit scanner inspects the resources defined in the cluster and identifies the ones that are violating Kubewarden policies.

-The results of the scan are made available via `PolicyReport` objects.
+The results of the scan can be made available via `PolicyReport` objects.
 Each Namespace has its own dedicated `PolicyReport`.
 Cluster-wide resources compliance is available via the `ClusterPolicyReport` resource.

+Instead of relying on `PolicyReport` objects, one can also configure Audit scanner to save all this information in-memory only, by specifying `--store memory`.

 # Deployment